 Solar and Wind Stop Cold

-There are no safe nor economically attractive ways to deal with nuclear leavings and their endless after-effects.
-And we are all are inescapably stuck paying for the pursuit of managing it.
+Safe, or economically attractive, ways to deal with nuclear leavings and their endless after-effects don’t exist.
+And we are all are inescapably stuck paying for the pursuit of managing it all.

 The health-care and tax bills that result keep growing and will continue to do so.